dminor/plover/readme.md

 The type inference is bottom up, with the type being inferred from constants if present, and operators if they are not present.
-The only polymorphism is in the == and ~= operators which may be applied to any type.
-In this case, a special Any type is used if it is not possible to infer the type from a constant, for example, in the following function:
+The only polymorphism is in the == and ~= operators which may be applied to any type, which can result in polymorphic functions:

 ```
 fn (a, b) ->